-15. All erosion control lines should be depicted outside the treeline, not inside.
+- 15. All erosion control lines should be depicted outside the treeline, not inside.

-16. A proposed 6' stockade fence is depicted along the northerly property line inside treeline, and outside the erosion control line.
+The lines have been revised. - 16.
+A proposed 6' stockade fence is depicted along the northerly property line inside treeline, and outside the erosion control line.
 It may not be possible to install the fence in the woods, and all work should be depicted inside of the erosion controls.